 When you are very sad, sometimes you can feel overwhelmed and like you cannot cope.
-It is important that you have adults around you to help you when you do feel sad.
+It is important that you have people around you to help you when you do feel sad.
 It is also important that everyone who wants to talk about how they are feeling is able to talk to someone they trust.

 It’s normal to feel worried

 It is normal when you lose someone special to feel worried that you might lose other people too.
-It is important that you should be allowed to think about this, and talk about whether this is true or not.

 Family and friends matter